SMC Levels Chart and Tool: Rates and Eligibility

 Level Common Name Approx. Monthly Rate Typical Qualifier

 SMC-K Loss of Use $139.87 Loss or loss of use of a creative organ, one hand, one foot, or one eye.
-Can be combined with any other level.
+Added on top of the basic rate and most SMC levels, but not on top of SMC-O, Q, or R.

 SMC-L½ A&A + Additional $5,154 A&A need plus additional loss of use or anatomical loss beyond what qualifies for SMC-L.